Rani Varma: Personal life

 Varma is a youngest daughter of Manik Varma.
 She has sisters, Aruna Jaiprakash, Bharati Achrekar, an actor and Vandana Gupte, a Marathi stage, film and television actor.
-Rani Varma was married to a Professional Engineer and hospitality investor Ashok Patel and lived New Orleans USA until divorced in 2005.
+Rani Varma was first married to Shashank Lalchand who had acted in a few films in 1970s.
+She has narrated in a talk that after Lalchand's untimely death in 1991, she managed his studio in Mumbai for next 10 years before closing it down.
+Her second marriage was to a Professional Engineer and hospitality investor Ashok Patel, based in New Orleans in USA; they divorced in 2005, and Rani Varma returned to India.